5 Apr 2019, 14:26 — 7 min read

 GST Registration for LLP is the last step.
 GST Registration is not mandatory for an LLP.
 However, it is required to be obtained if LLP is expected to deal in inter-state transactions.
 It is advisable to obtain GST Registration if LLP proposes to incur expenses or buy goods, which have GST element in the same.

 To explore business opportunities, link with me by clicking on the 'Invite' button on my eBiz Card.

 Disclaimer: The views and opinions expressed in this article are those of the author and do not necessarily reflect the views, official policy or position of GlobalLinker.

 Posted byRavi Haresh Kariya

-ebizfiling is a motivated and progressive concept conceived by like –minded people, which helps small, medium and large businesses to fulfill complex compliance requirements...
+EbizFiling.com is a motivated and progressive firm managed by like-minded people.
+It helps a variety of small, medium and large businesses to cater to all compliance requirements...

 Recommended articles for you

 24 Apr 2019, 10:29